Paul Devoe: Spree murder

 On the evening of August 24, 2007, hours after leaving his friend's house, Devoe went to a local bar in Marble Falls, Texas, where Purcell was a regular patron.
-Devoe confronted Purcell at gunpoint and fired the gun, but no shot came out as the gun itself had jammed.
+Devoe confronted Purcell at gunpoint and tried to fire at her, but the gun jammed.
 Purcell fled into another room to seek help from the bar's 41-year-old bartender Michael Allred (July 26, 1966 – August 24, 2007).
 Although Allred tried to calm Devoe down and asked him to hand over the gun, he was shot on the chest by Devoe and died on the spot.